JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/examples/computer-vision.md

 In theory, it suffices to have two matching 2D points and the configuration of the cameras to *exactly* reconstruct the corresponding 3D point.
 In practice, there is lens distortion, pixelation, the algorithm matching the 2D points is not working fully precise and so on.
 This is why we are looking for 3D points that minimize the euclidean distance regarding their 2D image points.
 We want to solve an optimization problem.

 This post is restricted to the case $n=2$, i.e. we want to reconstruct 3D points from images captured by two cameras at a time.
 We take the [dinosaur] data set from the Visual Geometry Group
 Department of Engineering Science at the University of Oxford.
 This contains a list of [36 cameras](https://gist.github.com/PBrdng/46436855f3755c5a959a7c5d6ba7e32b#file-cameras-jl) as $3\times 4$ matrices and a corresponding list of [pictures taken from 4983 world points](https://gist.github.com/PBrdng/46436855f3755c5a959a7c5d6ba7e32b#file-pictures-jl).
-(The use the code below one must download the files from these links.)
+(For using the code below one must download the files from these links.)

 Let $x\in\mathbb{R}^3$ be a 3D point.
 Then, taking a picture $u=(u_1,u_2)\in\mathbb{R}^2$ of $x$ is modeled as